jakobzhao/geog458/readme.md

 -   To identify when and how the methods, sociology, and objects of geographical inquiry can be transformed through computational and networked approaches.

 -   To learn to find, evaluate, use, extend, and combine various methods and tools of digital geography as needed for a given task.
-Recently, examples of such tools have included: GitHub, QGIS, Python, JavaScript, Mapbox, Unity, Gephi.
+Recently, examples of such tools have included: GitHub, QGIS, Python, JavaScript, and Mapbox.

 -   To practice and reflect theoretically upon emerging born-digital, multi-modal, narrative, and interactive approaches to cartography and scholarly communication.